 What is felony assault?

 Under Minnesota Statute 609.223, Third degree assault occurs when: whoever assaults another and inflicts substantial bodily harm may be sentenced to imprisonment for not more than five years or to payment of a fine of not more than $10,000, or both.
 2nd degree assault is when there is a use of a dangerous weapon.
-Contact Keller Law Offices for more definitions of what Minnesota Law defines as a dangerous weapon.
+Contact Keller Criminal Defense Attorneys for more definitions of what Minnesota Law defines as a dangerous weapon.
 First-degree assault is the highest level of felony assault means the defendant caused great bodily harm to another, which means a substantial risk of death.
 First-degree assault carries a penalty of up to 20 years in jail and up to a $30,000 fine.

 There are a number of defenses to these crimes and many ways to keep charges from going on your record.
 Do not go into court without an experienced criminal justice attorney.
 Do not go in and plead guilty without first seeking legal advice from a criminal justice attorney.
 There are many defenses to assault cases such as self-defense or and alternate perpetrator defense.
-Keller Law Offices has great success when it comes to winning cases at trial and getting cases dismissed before the trial is held.
+Keller Criminal Defense Attorneys has great success when it comes to winning cases at trial and getting cases dismissed before the trial is held.